Vostochny: The most futuristic airport ever!

 Crucial piece of infrastructure

-The only alternatives are the Ukrainka strategic bomber base, some 70 kilometers away and a small air strip near Svobodny, 30 kilometers away, which can only receive small fixed-wing aircraft or helicopters.
+The only alternatives were the Ukrainka strategic bomber base, some 70 kilometers away and a small air strip near Svobodny, 30 kilometers away, which can only receive small fixed-wing aircraft or helicopters.
 Not surprisingly, with the launch of the Vostochny project in 2007, the Russian government promised to build a 21st century airport right at the site.

 An-124 Ruslan cargo aircraft play important role in logistical support of the Russian space program.